gek169/Simple_ISA/README.md

 ```
 ### How to use the SISA-16 assembler

-The assembler is compiled as `asm` by default on a *nix machine.
+The assembler is compiled as `sisa16_asm` by default on a *nix machine.
 you can invoke the assembler on a source file `source.asm` and create `source.bin` like this:

 `sisa16_asm -i source.asm -o source.bin`